sedol1339/files/abstracts.md

 Sutton, R. S., Bowling, M., & Pilarski, P. M. (2022).
 The Alberta Plan for AI Research. arXiv, 2208.11173.
 Retrieved from https://arxiv.org/abs/2208.11173v3

+    - The Alberta Plan is a long-term plan for the next 5–10 years oriented toward basic understanding of computational intelligence
+    - Overall, the Alberta Plan characterizes the problem of AI as the online maximization of reward via continual sensing and acting, with limited computation, and potentially in the presence of other agents
+    - We emphasize on ordinary experience, as opposed to special training sets, human assistance, or access to the internal structure of the world
+    - We pursue temporal uniformity: all times are the same with respect to the algorithms running on the agent.
+There are no special training periods when training information is available or when rewards are counted more or less than others
+    - We should prioritize methods that scale extensively with computer power
+    - We focus on the special case in which the environment includes other intelligent agents

 Sutton, R. S., Machado, M. C., Holland, G. Z., Szepesvari, D., Timbers, F., Tanner, B., & White, A. (2022).
 Reward-Respecting Subtasks for Model-Based Reinforcement Learning. arXiv, 2202.03466.
 Retrieved from https://arxiv.org/abs/2202.03466v4

-Träuble, F., Goyal, A., Rahaman, N., Mozer, M., Kawaguchi, K., Bengio, Y., & Schölkopf, B. (2022).
-Discrete Key-Value Bottleneck. arXiv, 2207.11240.
-Retrieved from https://arxiv.org/abs/2207.11240v3

-    - We tackle the problem of catastrophic forgetting during fine-tuning
-    - We propose an architecture built upon a discrete bottleneck of separate and learnable key-value codes
-    - The encoded input is used to select the nearest keys, and the corresponding values are fed to the decoder
-    - This enables localized and context-dependent model updates
-    - It allows learning under distribution shifts and reduces the complexity of the hypothesis class
-    - We evaluate on class-incremental learning scenarios wide variety of pre-trained models, outperforming baselines

 Vanchurin, V., Wolf, Y. I., Katsnelson, M. I., & Koonin, E. V. (2022).
 Toward a theory of evolution as multilevel learning.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 119(6), e2120037119.
 Retrieved from https://doi.org/10.1073/pnas.2120037119

 Wang, H., Ma, S., Huang, S., Dong, L., Wang, W., Peng, Z., ...Wei, F. (2022).
 Foundation Transformers. arXiv, 2210.06423.
 Retrieved from https://arxiv.org/abs/2210.06423v2

+    - We call for developing Foundation Transformers for true general-purpose modeling
+    - We introduce a Transformer variant, named MAGNETO, with Sub-LayerNorm for good expressivity, and the initialization strategy theoretically derived from DeepNet for stable scaling up
+    - We demonstrate its superior performance and better stability than the de facto Transformer variants

-Wang, H., Ma, S., Dong, L., Huang, S., Zhang, D., & Wei, F. (2022).
+#training Wang, H., Ma, S., Dong, L., Huang, S., Zhang, D., & Wei, F. (2022).
 DeepNet: Scaling Transformers to 1,000 Layers. arXiv, 2203.00555.
 Retrieved from https://arxiv.org/abs/2203.00555v1

+    - We introduce a new normalization function (DeepNorm) to modify the residual connection in Transformer
+    - It is accompanied with theoretically derived initialization
+    - Our method combines the best of two worlds, i.e., good performance of Post-LN and stable training of Pre-LN
+    - We successfully scale Transformers up to 1000 layers
+    - Our 200-layer model with 3.2B parameters significantly outperforms the 48-layer SOTA model with 12B parameters, which indicates a promising scaling direction

+#fine_tuning Wei, A., Hu, W., & Steinhardt, J. (2022).
+More Than a Toy: Random Matrix Models Predict How Real-World Neural Representations Generalize. arXiv, 2203.06176.
+Retrieved from https://arxiv.org/abs/2203.06176v1

+    - We apply this random matrix theory to explore neural representations: Why do pretrained models generalize better than randomly initialized ones?
+And what factors govern the rates observed in neural scaling laws?
+    - Pretrained representations perform better than random representations due to better alignment - how easy it is to represent the ground truth function in the eigenbasis
+    - We provide methods to estimate the alignment and eigenvalue decay
+    - In addition to our scientific contribution, we develop a library for computing large-scale empirical NTKs

 Weng, Lilian.
 (Sep 2022).
 Some math behind neural tangent kernel.
 Lil’Log. https://lilianweng.github.io/posts/2022-09-08-ntk/.

     - A blogpost review on a small number of core papers in NTK
     - The goal is to show all the math behind NTK in a clear and easy-to-follow format

-Wortsman, M., Ilharco, G., Gadre, S. Y., Roelofs, R., Gontijo-Lopes, R., Morcos, A. S., ...Schmidt, L. (2022).
+#ensembling #ood_generalization Wortsman, M., Ilharco, G., Gadre, S. Y., Roelofs, R., Gontijo-Lopes, R., Morcos, A. S., ...Schmidt, L. (2022).
 Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time. arXiv, 2203.05482.
 Retrieved from https://arxiv.org/abs/2203.05482v3

+    - We propose "model soups": averaging the weights of multiple models finetuned with different hyperparameters
+    - This often improves accuracy and robustness and does not incur additional inference or memory costs
+    - When fine-tuning CLIP, ALIGN or ViT-G, our soup recipe provides significant improvements over the best model
+    - Model soup also improves OOD performance and zero-shot performance on new downstream tasks
+    - We relate the performance similarity of weight-averaging and logit ensembling to flatness of the loss and confidence of the predictions

 Yang, G., Hu, E. J., Babuschkin, I., Sidor, S., Liu, X., Farhi, D., ...Gao, J. (2022).
 Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer. arXiv, 2203.03466.
 Retrieved from https://arxiv.org/abs/2203.03466v2

-Yuan, H., Yuan, Z., Tan, C., Huang, F., & Huang, S. (2022).
-HyPe: Better Pre-trained Language Model Fine-tuning with Hidden Representation Perturbation. arXiv, 2212.08853.
-Retrieved from https://arxiv.org/abs/2212.08853v2

-    - Problem: fine-tuning LMs poses problems such as over-fitting or representation collapse
-    - We propose HyPe fine-tuning technique: we inject random noise between transformer layers
-    - This outperforms vanilla fine-tuning with negligible computational overheads

-Zhou, J., You, C., Li, X., Liu, K., Liu, S., Qu, Q., & Zhu, Z. (2022).
+#training Zhou, J., You, C., Li, X., Liu, K., Liu, S., Qu, Q., & Zhu, Z. (2022).
 Are All Losses Created Equal: A Neural Collapse Perspective. arXiv, 2210.02192.
 Retrieved from https://arxiv.org/abs/2210.02192v2

+    - We extend a previously studied Neural Collapse (NC) phenomenon under CE and MSE losses
+    - We theoretically show that the NC solution is the only global optimal solution to a broad family of loss functions
+    - Many loss functions including label smoothing (LS) and focal loss (FL) exhibits neural collapse
+    - All losses (i.e., CE, LS, FL, MSE) lead to largely identical features on training data and largely identical performance on test data by large DNNs and sufficiently many iterations
+    - We also provide a global landscape analysis
+    - Our conclusion implies that the better performance with particular choices of loss functions comes as a result that the training does not produce a globally optimal (i.e., NC) solution
+    - We note that our conclusion is based on natural accuracy, rather than model transferability or robustness

 Zhou, J., Li, X., Ding, T., You, C., Qu, Q., & Zhu, Z. (2022).
 On the Optimization Landscape of Neural Collapse under MSE Loss: Global Optimality with Unconstrained Features. arXiv, 2203.01238.
 Retrieved from https://arxiv.org/abs/2203.01238v2

-Zhu, Z., Liu, F., Chrysos, G. G., & Cevher, V. (2022).
+#robustness Zhu, Z., Liu, F., Chrysos, G. G., & Cevher, V. (2022).
 Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization). arXiv, 2209.07263.
 Retrieved from https://arxiv.org/abs/2209.07263v4

+    - Our results suggest that the width (good) helps average robustness in the over-parameterized regime but the depth (bad) can help only under certain initializations (ugly)

 ## 2023

 Abbas, Z., Zhao, R., Modayil, J., White, A., & Machado, M. C. (2023).
 Loss of Plasticity in Continual Deep Reinforcement Learning. arXiv, 2303.07507.
 Retrieved from https://arxiv.org/abs/2303.07507v1

-Altintas, G. S., Bachmann, G., Noci, L., & Hofmann, T. (2023).
+#ensembling #loss_landscape Altintas, G. S., Bachmann, G., Noci, L., & Hofmann, T. (2023).
 Disentangling Linear Mode-Connectivity. arXiv, 2312.09832.
 Retrieved from https://arxiv.org/abs/2312.09832v1

+    - We study Linear mode-connectivity (LMC) that lacks theoretical understanding
+    - MLP with one hidden layer is the minimal non-linear setting when LMC can be robustly observed over different optimization schemes and datasets
+    - While locality preserves LMC, weight-sharing breaks it
+    - Adam breaks connectivity more than SGD, while it can be recovered by modifying LR and adding warm-up
+    - LMC can be more easily broken under more complex datasets

 Andriushchenko, M., Croce, F., Müller, M., Hein, M., & Flammarion, N. (2023).
 A Modern Look at the Relationship between Sharpness and Generalization. arXiv, 2302.07011.
 Retrieved from https://arxiv.org/abs/2302.07011v2

 Araujo, A., Havens, A., Delattre, B., Allauzen, A., & Hu, B. (2023).
 A Unified Algebraic Perspective on Lipschitz Neural Networks. arXiv, 2303.03169.
 Retrieved from https://arxiv.org/abs/2303.03169v2

 Arbel, J., Pitas, K., Vladimirova, M., & Fortuin, V. (2023).
 A Primer on Bayesian Neural Networks: Review and Debates. arXiv, 2309.16314.
 Retrieved from https://arxiv.org/abs/2309.16314v1

+    - We present a systematic introduction to the fundamental concepts of neural networks and Bayesian inference
+    - We delve into the practical considerations associated with training and inference in BNNs
+    - The adoption of Bayesian DL in the industry remains limited because of the considerable computational burden

 Barabási, D. L., Bianconi, G., Bullmore, E., Burgess, M., Chung, S., Eliassi-Rad, T., ...Buzsáki, G. (2023).
 Neuroscience needs Network Science. arXiv, 2305.06160.
 Retrieved from https://arxiv.org/abs/2305.06160v2